Jacques Bailly

-Jacques A. Bailly (born January 28, 1966) is an American professor who has served as the Scripps National Spelling Bee's official pronouncer since 2003.
-He was the 1980 Scripps National Spelling Bee champion.
+Jacques A. Bailly (born January 28, 1966) is an American professor.
+He was the 1980 Scripps National Spelling Bee champion and has served as the Scripps National Spelling Bee's official pronouncer since 2003.

-Early life and education
+Biography

-Bailly was born in 1966 and grew up in the Denver, Colorado area.
+Bailly was born in 1966 and grew up in the Denver, Colorado, area.
 He began participating in spelling bees in sixth grade, training with a nun at his Catholic school.
-He reached the National Spelling Bee as an eighth grader and won with the word elucubrate.

-Bailly studied Ancient Greek and Latin, receiving his bachelor's degree from Brown University and his PhD from Cornell University.
+He reached the National Spelling Bee as an eighth grader and won with the word "elucubrate".
+Bailly studied Ancient Greek and Latin, receiving his bachelor's degree from Brown University in classics and his Ph.D. from Cornell University.
 He learned German in Switzerland with the help of a Fulbright scholarship.

-Career

-In 1990, he wrote a letter to the National Spelling Bee organizers offering his services and was hired as an associate pronouncer.
-Bailly became the Bee's chief pronouncer after Alex Cameron's death in 2003.
+In 1990, Bailly wrote the National Spelling Bee organizers, offering his services, and was hired as an associate pronouncer.
+Bailly became the Bee's chief pronouncer after Alex Cameron died in 2003.
 Bailly works full-time as an associate professor of classics at the University of Vermont, specializing in Greek and Roman philosophy, particularly Plato.
-He previously served as the President of the UVM chapter of Phi Beta Kappa.

-Personal life
+Bailly portrayed himself in the 2006 film Akeelah and the Bee, which focuses on a girl who competes in the National Spelling Bee.

 Bailly is married to Leslyn Hall.
 They have two children and a dog.
-He portrayed himself in the 2006 film Akeelah and the Bee, which focuses on a girl (played by Keke Palmer) who competes in the National Spelling Bee.